- Latin America

 Written By: Ana Santos | Updated: July 19, 2021

 My passion for people, culture, and languages has inspired me to travel to more than 40 countries.
 It all started when I was a baby traveling and camping with my family in Europe.
 This allowed me to travel and made me curious about learning foreign languages as well as diversity.
 To fund my travel and research as a Masters student, I’ve decided to take TEFL class in Istanbul, and I’m currently teaching in Vietnam.
 I like studying, and at the age of 42, I thought it could be the right time to teach and inspire others in developing countries.
 With a focus on transportation and ecotourism while traveling and researching, I settled in Hanoi where I saw great opportunity to do what I like the most: traveling and learning.
 In between I’m funding my adventures through teaching English and online business.

 As an International student in England, Germany, and Turkey, where I took my TEFL class, I got to know people from all over the world and had the chance to share experiences and sort out ways to achieve my goals.
 Furthermore, I got the confidence to do so.
 Teachers in Istanbul were very supportive, and International TEFL Academy website has valuable information which is priceless.
 This information is actually based largely on students' experiences and contributions such as yours and mine!

 Tips & tricks - saving you two months’ time in Vietnam!

 Read carefully what I'm about to say.
 These tips will save you valuable time in Vietnam.

-13 – As a solo female traveler, I recommend Vietnam.
-Use your sense of humour as it often helps.
+13. As a solo female traveler, I recommend Vietnam.
+Use your sense of humor as it often helps.
 You should be fine then and keep smiling!

 Lifestyle in Vietnam – The paradise of nature lovers and photographers